 When his new father-in-law, King Harold falls ill, Shrek is looked at as the heir to the land of Far, Far Away.
 Not one to give up his beloved swamp, Shrek recruits his friends Donkey and Puss in Boots to install the rebellious Artie as the new king.
 Princess Fiona, however, rallies a band of royal girlfriends to fend off a coup d'etat by the jilted Prince Charming.

-Manny, Sid, and Diego discover that the Ice Age is coming to an end, and join everybody for a journey to higher ground.
-On the trip, they discover that Manny, in fact, is not the last of the wooly mammoths.
+Manny, Sid, and Diego discover that the ice age is coming to an end, and join everybody for a journey to higher ground.
+On the trip, they discover that Manny, in fact, is not the last of the woolly mammoths.

 Alex, Marty, Gloria and Melman are still fighting to get home to their beloved Big Apple.
 Their journey takes them through Europe where they find the perfect cover: a traveling circus, which they reinvent - Madagascar style.

 79 of 119 people found this review helpful.